petergtz/pegomock/README.md

 ```

 ### Writing Your Own Argument Matchers

+**Important:** `Eq...` and `Any...` matchers for types used in mock methods, can now be _auto-generated_ while generating the mock.
+So writing your own argument matchers is not necessary for most use cases.
+See section [The Pegomock CLI](#generating-mocks) for more information.

 You can also write your own matchers for non-basic types.
 E.g. if you have a `struct MyType`, you can write an _Equals_ and _Any_ matcher like this:
 ```go
 func EqMyType(value MyType) MyType {